-February is a popular, fun-packed month in Méribel with masses of entertainment laid on for children over the half-term holidays.
+February is a popular, fun-packed month in Méribel with masses of entertainment laid on for children over the school holidays.
 As the days start to get longer, the lifts remain open later and snow conditions are usually excellent.

 Family-fun on the slopes

 Younger kids will adore Méribel’s various fun zones on the slopes.
 Méribel’s game-filled Piste des Inuits and Inuit Village are always a huge hit with smaller skiers.
 Face-painting, husky-petting and ice-sculpting shows are just some of the extra half-term activities held here.
 Mottaret’s Yeti Park is equally popular with smalls.
 Here they will find Himalayan trumpets to blow, magic whispering tunnels and even a yeti’s grotto to explore.

 Budding freestylers should visit Méribel’s Elements Park, a child-sized terrain park with zones for all levels, or the beginner’s Turn and Run area of Mottaret’s Snow Park where there are mini-jumps and tunnels.
 The Pic Bleu is a dragon-themed piste, with picnic spots and hammocks to relax in while the kids hunt for dragons, while the Animal Piste is a perennial favourite with smaller children who enjoy searching for life-size animal models in the Altiport woods.
 Addicts of the Frozen movies will enjoy the specially themed Frozen 2 piste, also at the Altiport.